 If you can tell your customers exactly what to expect from you and follow through on those promises, you will eliminate the vast majority of customer complaints with those steps alone.
 Practice strict quality control of your goods and services and nobody will be able to fault your business.

 Yes, this means ensuring your goods arrive in one piece, but it’s not all about the condition of your products: check that they are exactly as advertised; confirm that you are listing the correct colors and fabric of clothing, or technical specifications of electronics; make sure that your photos accurately depict what you’re selling.

-According to several surveys, getting a new customer can be anywhere from five to 25 times more expensive than hanging on to a current one, so make sure you’re providing straightforward service and that your products are what the customer expects.
+Getting a new customer can be anywhere from five to 25 times more expensive than a repeat purchase from an existing one, so make sure you’re providing straightforward service and that your products beat customer expectations.

-Take care of these three things—clear information, great customer service and strict quality control—and you will reap the benefits of happy customers who will keep coming back to you time and time again.
+Take care of these four things—clear communication, super fast responses, the right helpdesk software and realistic expectations —and you will reap the benefits of happy customers who will keep coming back to you time and time again.